pmadata/Project_3/README.md

 ![image](https://github.com/sookie22/Project_3/assets/143486132/9065cfa2-bfa9-419a-8b02-1ea2ca910670)
 #### 6) Heatmap of busiest airports - Developer Sookie
 ![image](https://github.com/sookie22/Project_3/assets/143486132/c264857a-941b-4c0c-bd2e-e62a398661dd)
-This interactive map provides a visual overview of Australia and its key airports to easily identify the airport that has the highest number of flights during the period observed.
+This Heatmap was created centered around Australia for better visualisation.
+Users can to zoom in for a detailed view and zoom out for an overall perspective.
+The color density on the Heatmap corresponds to the volume of flights departing from different Australian airports.
 #### 7) Top routes filtered by Airways - Developer Sookie
 ![image](https://github.com/sookie22/Project_3/assets/143486132/177115f2-bfea-482a-acaf-5699ac9b4007)
 This interactive bar chart will allow you to select the Airline and identify the top 5 routes based on total flights.